Vasant Panchami: Pakistan

-Kite flying in Lahore goes back centuries.
-After creation of Pakistan it evolved into a highly competitive sport which is not limited to "basant" only.
-There are regional teams, competitions, and trophies.
-Kite And string making is an industry all over central Punjab providing livelihood to thousands.

 Given the shared history and culture in the Indian subcontinent, the Punjabi Muslims in and around Lahore also celebrate kite flying as a sport in Pakistan from home rooftops during the Basant season.
-In 2003, the Supreme Court of Pakistan attempted to ban the manufacture, trade, and flying of kites in Lahore on the basis of fatal incidents involving 'glass-coated' stray strings originally used in kite-battles in Lahore.
-In 2005 Lahore announced that Vasant Panchami could be celebrated in a forest outside of Lahore.
-In 2017 the ban on Vasant Panchami was briefly lifted and reimposed.
+In 2007, the Supreme Court of Pakistan imposed a ban on the manufacture, trade, and flying of kites in Lahore on the basis of fatal incidents due to glass-coated stray strings used in the kites in Lahore.
+Plans to restore the festival in 2013 were cancelled after Jamaat-ud-Dawa threatened attacks on the celebrations, claiming the festival had "Hindu origins" and describing it as "un-Islamic."
+In 2017, the ban on Basant was briefly lifted and reimposed.
+The ban was lifted in 2026 (now referred as Basant festival) after 19 years.